Upcoming Events at MoMath

 Family Fridays at MoMath presented by Time Warner Cable: “Crowdsourcing Origami”

 Business cards help us make personal connections, but how about making geometric connections?
 Join MIT-trained software engineer Dr. Jeannine Mosely as she shows us her novel method of linking traditional business card cubes to create gigantic origami sculptures.
 Dr. Mosely’s crowdsourced constructions have spanned from the west coast to the east, and include a model of Worcester’s Union Station made from over 60,000 cards!
 Come learn how it’s done, and explore the endless possibilities for combining cubes into more intricate structures.
 This presentation is free to attendees, as part of Time Warner Cable’s Connect a Million Minds campaign.
 For more information and to register, visit familyfridays.momath.org.

-PolyPals: Bring your toddlers and preschoolers to MoMath for afternoon fun!
+PolyPals: Bring your toddlers and preschoolers to MoMath for weekly fun!

 PolyPals, MoMath’s program for pre-K children, has taken off in 2014.
 Meeting every Tuesday, PolyPals offers our littlest potential mathematicians the opportunity to listen to math-themed stories and have fun exploring the concepts behind them.
 Led by MoMath’s skilled educational staff, toddlers and pre-schoolers participate in songs, stories, and activities tied to a different theme each week.
-Patterns, shapes, numbers, and more—PolyPals is a great way to enrich your child’s day with mathematical inspiration.
+Patterns, shapes, numbers, and more — PolyPals is a great way to enrich your child’s day with mathematical inspiration.
 Polypals may be purchased as individual meetings or in blocks of four at a discount.
+During the month of August, PolyPals will take place in the mornings.
 For further information and to register, visit polypals.momath.org.

 Expansions: MoMath’s program to engage and challenge NYC’s brightest math students